WOMEN’S mARCH AGENDA

 Every child–regardless of their background–should have access to high-quality education.
 America is falling behind other countries, and we’re saying it’s time to fix that.
 We need to close the opportunity gap and make sure college is affordable for everyone.

-- We want to rebuild our schools, modernize our classrooms, and support our teachers to give every child an opportunity to succeed.
+- We must rebuild our schools, modernize our classrooms, and support our teachers to give every child an opportunity to succeed.

 Even though the US is less than 5 percent of the world’s population, we have almost 25 percent of the global prison population.
-We’re saying the time to reform our system is now.
+The time to reform our system is now.

 - Excessive force by police has disproportionately impacted people of color.
 We envision a society where law enforcement employs restraint and treats all communities with dignity.